 In addition to providing you with the most contemporary, elegant, and heat-efficient windows and doors that the industry has to offer, we are happy to announce that we will also be to provide some of the safest and most secure windows and doors available.
-Working alongside manufacturers in Europe, we have added anti-burglary windows to our range.
+Working alongside manufacturers in Europe, we have able to offer anti-burglary windows.

 Anti-burglary windows contain extra layers of polycarbonate glazing on the exterior panels as well as in between each layer of glazing.
 These layers, which are tear-proof, increase the window’s shockproof and breakthrough resistance.

 Unlike most traditional glass, this tempered and glazed glass will not shatter into pieces.
 Instead, it simply absorb and withstand concentrated blunt force.
 It can withstand this for considerable time before it begins to show cracks.

 As a result, burglars will need to spend a considerable amount of time with heavy-duty tools trying to break-in—all of which cause noise and unwanted attention.
 Crucially, though, the glass does not shatter which means that making an opening big enough so that they could then gain entry into the house will be significantly more difficult.

 Burglar-resistant glass and constructions can of course be fabricated for use in doors, e.g. patio doors to ensure that every potential entry into your home can be made more secure.

 To see what we mean in action, take a look at this video or click on the picture.